sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 When using the Contact Form, I have ensured all fields are required before you can submit an enquiry, this has also been tested manually.

 ## Errors i came across
-When testing my site, the main problem i came across was setting the media queries correctly.
+When testing my site, the areas that needed re-assessing was the portfolio section where i have tiled out my previous work, having to ensure that all

 # Deployment